 She moved to get down, but Mulder gripped her arm, stopping her.

-"I'd be happy to take you the rest of the way."
+"I'd be happy to take you the rest of the way," he murmured into her ear.

 "That's not necessary, Mr. Mulder.
 You've been very kind, but it's time I took my leave and allowed you to get back to your...work."

-"Then at least let me help you down," he mumbled and swung out of the saddle.
+"Then at least let me help you down," he said and swung out of the saddle.

 A shiver ran across her shoulders when his body left her back.
 She slid into his arms and he carried her to Skinner.